huihiuhuai/WaterFramesBackported/README.md

 - The mod uses WATERMeDIA that was developped for 1.21.1.
 That means some features might be broken.
 - Redstone control is not supported yet.
+- Other features might not be ported from WATERFrAMES.

-If you are experiencing crashes, feel free to open issues I'll fix when I have time.
+If you are experiencing crashes, feel free to open issues [here](https://github.com/Toshayo/WaterFrames/issues) I'll fix when I have time.

+**Please don't report issues directly to WATERMeDIA or original WATERFrAMES mod!**